 WORKING TO MAKE KOSOVO MORE ENERGY EFFICIENT

-The project will also contribute to attracting private sector investment.
-A key impediment to renewable energy development for both the public and private sector in Kosovo has been the lack of complete and reliable resource data.
-Select renewable energy assessments and feasibility studies would be supported in areas not covered by other donors and consistent with Kosovo’s renewable energy development plan.
+A key impediment, however, to renewable energy development for both the public and private sector in Kosovo has been the underdeveloped regulatory regime and a lack of complete and reliable resource data.
+Regulatory enhancements, along with select renewable energy assessments and feasibility studies, should therefore be supported in areas not covered by other donors and consistent with Kosovo’s renewable energy development plan.

 Central and municipal governments will benefit from the Kosovo Energy Efficiency and Renewable Energy Project through reduced energy expenditures, renovated building stock, and improved indoor comfort and functionality.
 The Ministry of Economic Development, the Ministry of Environment and Spatial Planning, the Kosovo Energy Efficiency Agency, and the Energy Regulatory Office will all develop their capacities to foster sustainable energy investments across the country.